instructorc/comp170_program3/README.md

 At the conclusion of all dog log entries, the program provides a tally of 1)Total number of dogs entered 2) Total number of dogs entered by color group and 3) Total time spent with dog(s) in color group.

 ## Requirement 4 (5 Points)
-Style - Proper use of comments, spacing, in program; use of descriptive variable names
+Style - Proper use of comments, spacing, in program; use of descriptive variable names, program declares all necessary constant variables, **program must not include break or continue statements for this assignment (deduction of 3 points if presented)**

 ## Requirement 5 (5 Points)
-Program is submitted by the due date listed and pushed to assigned GitHub Repository; Repository contains a minimum of three commits.
+Program is submitted by the due date listed and pushed to assigned GitHub Repository; Repository contains a minimum of four commits that shows incremental progression toward completion.

 ## Submission
 Your project folder will need to be submitted to the assigned GitHub repository provided to you by the instructor.
 In Sakai, you will need to submit the link to your repository by the due date and time listed in the write-up.
 Make sure you receive confirmation from Sakai that your assignment has been submitted.
+A video recording is not required for this program.